Washington’s Retreat Across New Jersey: A British Fox Chase

 Just before the fall of Fort Washington on Nov.
 16th, Washington had sent General William Alexander ‘Lord’ Stirling’s brigade across the Hudson at Peekskill to act as an advance guard.
 He marched past Haverstraw to the Palisades and posted a hundred men to hold a gap called the Clove, sent out scouts, and continued on to Hackensack, New Jersey.
 Washington had followed the next day, through the Clove, and set up headquarters at Hackensack.
 It was from there that he communicated with Greene over his young general’s decision to hold the fort and even reinforce it, drawing much needed troops from his division to do so.
 Washington didn’t get to see matters for himself until the evening of the 15th and by then, it was too late in the day to visit the fort and troop positions to determine if the garrison should be held.
 When he did so the next morning, it was too late.
 Howe attacked at 7 AM and Washington put the fort into fate’s hands and crossed back over the Hudson to watch the disaster from Fort Lee.
 The surrender and consequential loss of all armaments and supplies critically upset his plans.
 Instead of the fort detaining the British army for months in a siege, Greene had been confident that the post could hold out through December, Howe had taken all defensive lines and the fortification in just a few hours.
 The British were now free to do what they pleased, including marching a large force into New Jersey.
 Exactly what they did four days later.

-British cross the Hudson River to attack Fort Lee
+British cross the Hudson River to attack Fort Lee.

-Fort Lee falls and the chase begins.
 When Fort Washington was lost, Washington wrote to Congress that he was determined to hold Fort Lee.
 A few days later he saw the looming folly in what would only be another disaster.
 It turned out that he suffered a partial disaster for once again, he was a day too late.
 Washington acted quick enough to save his men, but not the large storage of provisions – tents, clothing, cannon, ammunition, food, etc – that would be so needed in the weeks to come.
 At 9 PM on the 19th on a “very rainy” night, the 1st & 2nd battalions of British light infantry, two battalions of British and Hessian grenadiers, two of the Guards, and two companies of Hessian Jagers (riflemen; many were former huntsmen in Germany), approximately 4,000 men, struck camp and marched to their transports.
 By dawn, General Charles Cornwallis led them to the New Jersey side of the Hudson, about five miles above Fort Lee.
 There they scaled the heights of the Palisades and headed towards the fort.
 Fortunate for General Greene, an officer on patrol spotted the redcoats advancing and raced back to rouse Greene out of bed.
 He immediately sounded the alarm.
 He sent word to Washington and ordered his men under arms.

 What occurred next was no retreat, but a panic-stricken flight in an attempt to gain the road to the Hackensack River Bridge before the enemy.
 Greene was able to assemble a small gathering out of his disorganized force and left them in charge of Washington who by then had come up.
 He raced back to the fort and rounded up another three hundred men who basically left with just the clothes on their back and what they could grab.
 Even still, the British had come up so fast that of these, 105 were captured and about ten killed.
 When the British got to the fort, they discovered all the rebel army’s tents still in place along with precious blankets, breakfast kettles still boiling, and three drunken soldiers.
 Besides all the cannon along with shot and canisters, a thousand barrels of flour fell into the enemy’s hands.
 The only silver lining in what was yet another catastrophe for the Americans, was that the gunpower had been carted away a day or so before Cornwallis struck.